Property maintenance pricing drafts.

 Property repair estimating tools help produce a quote.
 Inoscope keeps job requests, evidence, scope, rates, reviewer decisions and completed-job feedback together so recurring work becomes easier to price consistently.

 Repeat maintenance work should improve future pricing.
-Inoscope keeps requests, rates, approvals and invoices connected so quote leakage is easier to spot across many small jobs.
+Inoscope keeps requests, rates, approvals and invoices connected so cost movement is easier to spot across many small jobs.

 Example job

 A maintenance coordinator uploads tenant photos, inspection notes and recent supplier invoices.
-Inoscope creates the priced maintenance assessment, keeps evidence beside line items and sends the record to operations for approval.
+Inoscope creates the priced maintenance assessment, keeps evidence beside line items and sends the draft to operations for approval.

 Built for review, not blind automation.